magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ```

 > NOTE 1: In the Restful communities, which I respect a lot, that
-> whould be a blasphemy, because the Shopping Calculator is an
+> would be a blasphemy, because the Shopping Calculator is an
 > application resource which, in Restful parlance, is safe and
 > idempotent and we should have used the default GET verb/method.